con/opfvta-reexecution/README.md

 To use this remote you should:

-1. Make sure you have ssh access to `smaug.dartmouth.edu`, and add it to your SSH config file, e.g. via:
+1. Make sure you have SSH access to `smaug.dartmouth.edu`, and have configured the host via your config file; you can do so by running:

 ```console
 cat >> ~/.ssh/config<< EOF